Skip to Main Content

 82% of 18-34 year-olds who know of GivingTuesday participate.

-Not only does GivingTuesday have great name recognition, it has a great participation rate!
+Not only does GivingTuesday have great name recognition, but it also has a great participation rate!
 A majority of young donors who are aware of GivingTuesday choose to support their favorite nonprofits that day.
-For nonprofits who are looking for ways to engage younger donors, running a GivingTuesday campaign can be an effective way to bring them into your base of supporters.

-10. Online Giving Is Growing
+12. Online Giving Is Growing

 In 2022, GivingTuesday donors in the U.S. gave over $1 billion online.